The hardest person to forgive is often ourselves.

 We found that memories seem to literally fade: people consistently remembered visual scenes as being less vibrant than they were originally experienced,” said Cooper.
 “We had expected that memories would get less accurate after a delay, but we did not expect that there would be this qualitative shift in the way that they were remembered.

-Fortunately, time weakens our memories and gives us the ability to change our interactions with the event that makes us guilty.
-I remember how often I’d be wracked with guilt in the first 2 years of my sobriety.
-Now that I’m 6 years in, I experience guilt even less.
+Fortunately, time weakens our memories and allows us to change our interactions with the event that makes us guilty.
+I remember how often I’d be wracked with guilt in the first two years of my sobriety.
+Now that I’m six years in, I experience guilt even less.

 Time is your friend when it comes to getting over things.
 Respect the role it plays in your life and what is possible when you let go of the past and try to change how you see what you think has already happened.